Qiskit/documentation/docs/api/qiskit/qiskit.circuit.QuantumCircuit.md

 Initialize qubits in a specific state.

-Qubit initialization is done by first resetting the qubits to $|0\rangle$ followed by calling `qiskit.extensions.StatePreparation` class to prepare the qubits in a specified state.
-Both these steps are included in the `qiskit.extensions.Initialize` instruction.
+Qubit initialization is done by first resetting the qubits to $\vert 0\rangle$ followed by calling [`StatePreparation`](qiskit.circuit.library.StatePreparation "qiskit.circuit.library.StatePreparation") class to prepare the qubits in a specified state.
+Both these steps are included in the [`Initialize`](qiskit.circuit.library.Initialize "qiskit.circuit.library.Initialize") instruction.

 **Parameters**